 Now, let’s learn more about the toddler itself.
 This is the creature that God entrusted you with so let’s get to know the habits, abilities, and features of this small mammal.

-My mother-in-law, Clara, tells the story of growing up in Paraguay with emus (basically a slightly smaller versions of ostriches) running around the colony where they were living.
+My mother-in-law, Clara, tells the story of growing up in Paraguay with emus (basically a slightly smaller version of an ostrich) running around the colony where they were living.
 Emus would sneak up on men who were lying under some tractor or farm implement and snatch their wrenches, sockets, bolts, or anything shiny and then make a beeline across the grassland.
 The shiny objects (and sometimes the emus) were never seen again.
 Toddlers exhibit the same ability to quickly locate shiny things and then lose them forever.
 (Related: Like an Iguana With Its Head Cut Off)

 Also, much like emus or chickens or any fowl for that matter, the Toddler supposedly can not control its bowel movements.
 This requires a specialized device, called a diaper, to be strapped around the nether regions of the Toddler so as to catch any indiscretions that may occur.
 However, I found it curious that although the Toddler supposedly cannot control their excretions, it always seem to time the explosions so they happen in the bathtub or while they are streaking in the backyard (which brings me to my next observation).